ScruffyHipster/WeatherTracker/README.md

 Due to time constraints the app has some issues that I will address in this section.

+- Auto update current location information on home page periodically.

+- Display the current weather information when opening a saved location.

 - Currently when a user searches for a location they have no prompt to suggest an action is occuring.
 A loading spinner would be implemented to facilitate this.

-- Further forcast information of various aspects from the api
+- Display future forcast information for a location from the api.

 - More tests would be required and nessecary.